theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

    The total number of bitcoins has an asymptote at 21 million, due to a side-effect of the data structure of the blockchain – specifically the integer storage type of the transaction output – [the exact value would be 20,999,999.9769 bitcoin](https://en.bitcoin.it/wiki/Controlled_supply#Projected_Bitcoins_Long_Term).
    However, due to miner underpayment, the total number is even less.
-   In [block 124724](https://blockchair.com/bitcoin/block/124724) the coinbase transaction is missing one Satoshi.
-   [Block 501726](https://blockchair.com/bitcoin/block/501726) is even missing the whole block reward.

    It is therefore impossible to know exactly how many bitcoin will exist in the year 2140, but it will be less than 21 millions.